-Charles and David became partners, producing several vintages together during the 1970s while David searched for a property on which he could plant his own vineyard.
-After years of exploration all over the Willamette Valley, David found a potential vineyard sight just outside the small town of Carlton, Oregon.
-At the time his colleagues were snapping up land in the area replete in Jory soil, a type known to be rich in nutrients and suitable for growing grapes.
-However, David’s site was rich in Willakenzie Loam, which at the time was a soil believed to be nutrient-poor and only suitable for native plants like Douglas fir, grand fir, blackberries, wild roses and certain grasses.
-Against the better advice of his colleagues, David purchased the farm, cleared the land, and planted his first vineyard just a few years later.
+Charles and David became partners, producing several vintages together during the 1970s while David searched tirelessly for a perfect site on which he could plant his own vineyard.
+After years of searching all over the Willamette Valley, David found a potential vineyard site just outside the small town of Carlton, Oregon.
+At the time his colleagues were snapping up land in the area replete in a volcanic soils like Jory and Nekia while David was more interested in sedimentary soils like Willakenzie Loam.
+At the time Willakenzie was believed to be nutrient-poor and only suitable for native plants like Douglas fir, grand fir, and blackberries, not for grapes.
+David believed the nutrient poor, sandy loam would do exactly the opposite of what his colleagues believed, that it would drive the vines deeper into the soil, forcing them to produce richer, more complex and nuanced wines- perfect for growing Pinot Noir.
+Against the better advice of his colleagues, David followed his instincts, purchased the farm in 1974 and began planting his first vineyard just a few years later.

 Shortly after purchasing Finn Hill, David met and married his wife, Susan, in 1981.
 Susan was captivated by David’s vision and passion for the vineyard and wine.
 In the early years, before the first harvest, the couple hand watered vines, trellised and pruned together to establish their 50 acre vineyard.
 They knew the vineyard would be in full production by the growing season of 1986 so as a joint venture they decided to take the leap from grape growers to wine makers.
 They incorporated Laurel Ridge Winery that July, and by September they were harvesting and producing their first vintage and coincidentally their oldest daughter, Kira was born that same month.